ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ###  Extract Author Domain {#extract-author-domain}

 The domain in the RFC5322.From header field is extracted as the domain to be evaluated by DMARC.
 If the domain is a U-label, the domain name **MUST** be converted to an A-label, as described in Section 2.3 of [@!RFC5890], for further processing.

-In order to be processed by DMARC, a message typically needs to contain exactly one RFC5322.From domain (a single From: field with a single domain in it).
+To be processed by DMARC, a message typically needs to contain precisely one RFC5322.From domain (a single From: field with a single domain in it).
 Not all messages meet this requirement, and the handling of those that are forbidden under [@!RFC5322] or that contain no meaningful domains is outside the scope of this document.